Tobacco's Coups

 Right before CBS aired its show, ABC shocked its employers, its lawyers, and onlookers by settling its lawsuit with Phillip Morris.
 The surprise settlement was motivated by ABC's pending business deal with Walt Disney Company.
 Disney wanted the liability of the lawsuit off the table.
 Phillip Morris had also threatened to pull advertising worth $100 million dollars a year.

 Business interests had once again prevailed.
 Coincidentally or not, Laurence Tisch, the CEO of CBS, was the father of Andrew Tisch, CEO of Lorillard, who testified at the Waxman hearings.
-In the industry's well established pattern of denying science and math when it was inconvenient, Tisch told the subcommittee that he did not believe that cigarettes caused death, because death rates were generated by computers and are only statistical".
+In the industry's well established pattern of denying science and math when it was inconvenient, Tisch told the subcommittee that he did not believe that cigarettes caused death, because death rates were generate by computers therefore only statistical".

-But this is not obvious to people who aren't educated about tobacco's addictive and dangerous nature, or to those who smoke to possess prosperity, joie de vie and independence, the illusions that cigarette marketing sells -- or to those who are simply addicted, illusions or not.
+But this doesn't help people who are addicted, or people who aren't educated about tobacco's addictive and dangerous nature, or those who think smoking is fashionable, will bring prosperity, joie de vive, and independence -- don't laugh, this is what cigarette marketing sells.
 Many people have quit smoking and many people never start, but many more people continue to inhale and die.
 True, this is a devastating public health problem, but its also an undying, successful business strategy.

 Tobacco Industry Solutions for Today's Business Executives: A Case Study

-It's all about business, and all is fair.
+It's all about business, therefore all is fair, the article reasons.
 "Understanding Opposition" was on page 24 of HBS.
-Three pages before this article, on page 21, was an article on ethics, titled "How Honest People Cheat", a report on "honest" people's propensities towards dishonesty.
-It was nice to have close at hand, because it explained some of the rational of both the cigarette companies who deceived, and their would be emulators.
+Three pages before that article, on page 21, was an article on ethics, titled "How Honest People Cheat", a report on supposedly "honest" people's propensities towards dishonesty.
+It was nice to have close at hand in HBR because it explained some of the rationale of both the cigarette companies who deceived, and their would be emulators.

 "It's clear that we have an incredible ability to rationalize our dishonesty and that justifying it becomes substantially easier when cheating is one step removed from cash.
 Nonmonetary exchanges allow people greater psychological latitude to cheat -- leading to crimes that go well beyond pilfered pens to backdated stock options, falsified financial reports, and crony deals."